-- Why buttermilk?
-Because of its mild acidity, buttermilk helps break down the gluten in flour, which helps make cakes, pancakes, and other pastries more tender and moist.
+- Buttermilk helps break down the gluten in flour, which helps make cakes, pancakes, and other pastries more tender and moist.
 Baking soda, when added along with buttermilk, produces carbon dioxide gas, which aids leavening along with air and other leavening agents.

 - Before you begin, bring the eggs and butter to room temperature.
 To hasten the process, put the eggs in a bowl and cover with hot tap water; let them stand for 5 minutes.
 Cut butter into small pieces so it will come to room temperature quickly.

 - It's important to beat the butter and sugar together for about 4 minutes.
 The mixture should be fluffy and nearly white in color.
 The air pockets created by thoroughly creaming the sugar and butter expand during the baking process.

 - Add the flour and liquid in stages and mix gently.
 Don't overmix the batter all of those air pockets―added when you creamed the butter and sugar―might deflate.